E1 - GOVAN MBEKI ROAD, FROM OTTERY ROAD TO LINK ROAD IN GUGULETHU

 What's Planned

-• Upgrade of 2.4km of Govan Mbeki Road, including dedicated MyCiTi lanes
+- Upgrade of 2.40 km of Govan Mbeki Road, including dedicated MyCiTi lanes in East and West directions

-• Construction of 2 pedestrian bridges and retaining wall over Lotus River Canal
+- Construction of two pedestrian bridges over the Lotus River Canal.

 How it will affect you